-Key Point: Try combining the dumbbell squeeze press with accommodating resistance in the form of bands.
+Key Point: Try combining the dumbbell squeeze press with either accommodating resistance in the form of bands or additional adduction forces in the form of various sandwich squeeze press variations.
 Not only will it blast your chest, shoulders, and triceps but it will also provide a nice boost for your bench press while de-loading your joints.

 The dumbbell squeeze press has recently gained quite a bit of popularity in the fitness industry as it provides an effective way to target the chest with more tension.
 However, another technique that’s recently become more commonplace is the use of accommodating resistance with dumbbell presses typically involving a band behind the back while pressing the weights.
 Fortunately we can combine both of these methods together and perform a dumbbell squeeze press with accommodating band resistance as I show in this video.

 1. The squeeze press relies primarily on increased intramuscular tension, constant tension, and metabolic stress to produce a strong hypertrophy stimulus.
 Unfortunately the top portion of the movement minimizes these mechanisms as it provides a slight rest or relaxation phase for the muscles.
 That’s because the dumbbells can essentially rest against each other requiring very little work from the pectorals as well as the assisting triceps and shoulders.
 Adding accommodating resistance solves this issue as the press actually gets more and more difficult the higher you press the weight.
 In fact the amount of mechanical tension within the chest towards the top half of the movement is difficult to replicate with other isolation movements (i.e. chest flyes), not to mention standard compound movements (i.e. chest presses).
 As a result the hypertrophy stimulus is incredible.